Favouridowu02/airbnb-clone-project/README.md

 - **Securing Payments**: Ensures that all payment transactions are processed securely, preventing fraud and unauthorized access to financial data.
 - **Maintaining Platform Integrity**: Prevents unauthorized access, data breaches, and malicious activities that could disrupt service or compromise the application.

+---

+## CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of building, testing, and deploying code changes.
+They help ensure that new features, bug fixes, and updates are integrated smoothly and delivered quickly, reducing manual errors and improving software quality.

+For this project, tools such as **GitHub Actions** can be used to automate testing and deployment workflows, while **Docker** ensures consistent environments across development, testing, and production.
+Implementing a CI/CD pipeline enables rapid iteration, reliable releases, and a more efficient development process.